 Total Organic Carbon (TOC) is an indicator of organic matter preserved within sediment.
 Organic matter has a high propensity to be retained in finer grained sediments.
 In Table 3 it is represented as a percentage of the total weight of sediment collected.
-All sites apart from B had very low levels of organic carbon.
-This is substantially lower than last monitoring occasion and may be in response to heavy rainfall leading up to the sampling event.
-It would appear that TOC observed at site B is anomalous in comparison with the other sites.
-It is possible that the sediment sample was taken on a leaf pack of detritus which would elevate TOC readings.
-It is not considered that this result raises a cause for concern as elevations in TOC were not observed at any other site.
+All sites apart from C had very low levels of organic carbon.
+This is slightly higher than last monitoring occasion and better reflects the initial baseline monitoring undertaken in Autumn, 2010.
+It would appear that TOC observed at site C is correlative with the finer sediment samples observed above in Figure 4.